Stivi/MyDocs/README.md

-# How working with my rep
+# How to working with my rep

 ##1 Create a new remote branch